AstraZeneca commits to 1.8 million Thai vaccine doses amid supply anxiety

 AstraZeneca has partnered with the Thai firm for the manufacture of 200 million doses for use in Southeast Asia, a region with low COVID-19 immunisation rates that is seeing a strong resurgence of the virus.

+Thailand is seeking 100 million doses of coronavirus vaccine this year in total.

-Thai health minister Anutin Charnvirakul said on Wednesday the promised 6 million doses would come this month “as planned”, but did not specify delivery dates or how many would be sourced locally.
+Thai health minister Anutin Charnvirakul said on Wednesday the promised 6 million doses would come this month “as planned”, but specified no delivery dates or the number to be sourced locally.

+Anutin also said Thailand will get an additional 11 million doses of Sinovac vaccines before August.
+Thailand has used the Chinese vaccine for most of its early inoculations of frontline workers.

 “We will get AstraZeneca vaccine.
 It may come from wherever, but all AstraZeneca just the same.
 It could be made in Thailand or imported from overseas.
 It depends on AstraZeneca’s supply chain,” Anutin told reporters.